 Aside from its popularity, its active open source community and integrable nature are the primary reasons why Aiven chose to support Prometheus as an available integration for their platform.

-The integration can be triggered from the Aiven dashboard with a few button clicks and is available for Elasticsearch, Kafka, PostgreSQL, and Redis.
+The integration can be triggered from the Aiven dashboard with a few button clicks and is available for OpenSearch, Kafka, PostgreSQL, and Redis.
 Users can also send data from Prometheus to other Aiven services, such as TimescaleDB for long-term storage and Aiven Grafana for rich graphing.

 To learn more about the Prometheus open source project, visit https://prometheus.io.